-Young Adults - The Young Adult Collection serves from ages 16-17.
+Young Adults - The Young Adult Collection serves from ages 16-18.

-Adults - Materials which will help adults in gaining knowledge of children's literature are considered appropriate purchases for the Children's Collection.
-This would include materials on reading guidance, children's literature, storytelling, authors, and artists.
+Adults - While the Library does not typically order textbooks, materials that will help adults in gaining knowledge of children's literature are considered appropriate purchases.
+Items purchased may include materials on reading guidance, children's literature, storytelling, authors, and artists.